Piper Laurie, 3-time Oscar nominee with film credits such as ‘The Hustler’ and ‘Carrie,’ dies at 91

 Performances in “Days of Wine and Roses,” “The Deaf Heart” and “The Road That Led After” brought her Emmy nominations and paved the way for a return to films, including in an acclaimed role as Paul Newman’s troubled girlfriend in “The Hustler.”

 For many years after, Laurie turned her back on acting.
-She married film critic Joseph Morgenstern, welcomed a daughter, Ann Grace, and moved to a Woodstock, New York farmhouse.
+She married film critic Joseph Morgenstern, welcomed a daughter, Ann Grace, and moved to a farmhouse in Woodstock, New York.
 She said later that the Civil Rights Movement and the Vietnam War had influenced her decision to make the change.

 “I was disenchanted and looking for an existence more meaningful for me,” she recalled, adding that she never regretted the move.